angular/angularfire/docs/deploy/getting-started.md

 *Note that the command above assumes you have global Angular CLI installed.
 To install Angular CLI globally run `npm i -g @angular/cli`.*

 The command above will trigger the `@angular/fire` `ng-add` schematics.
-Once they install `@angular/fire`.
-If you are not authenticated, the schematics will open a browser which will guide you through the authentication flow.
-Once you authenticate, you'll see a prompt to select a Firebase hosting project.
+The schematics will open a web browser and guide you through the Firebase authentication flow (if you're not signed in already).
+After you authenticate, you'll see a prompt to select a Firebase hosting project.

 The schematics will do the following: